Managed Forex Accounts

 • Shared expenses and standard fees

-These managed account types use software technology to allocate gains, losses, and performance fees on an equal percentage basis to each investor.
-The main advantage of these account types is the fraud-protection as investors are dealing with a Forex broker of their choice and money managers have no direct access to the investor’s capital.
-In addition, the minimum capital requirements are very tight, starting as low as $500.
+These managed account types use software to allocate gains, losses, and performance fees proportionally to each investor.
+Their main advantage is fraud protection, as investors deal directly with their chosen Forex broker, and money managers have no direct access to the investor’s capital.
+Additionally, minimum capital requirements are low, starting as little as $500.

 • Standard fees

-• Offers portfolio diversification through limited capital allocation
+• Allows portfolio diversification through limited capital allocation

 Advantages of PAMM/MAM Accounts

-(1) Investors maintain full control over their account balance, while they can withdraw their funds at any time
+1. Investors retain full control over their account balance and can withdraw funds at any time.

-(2) Money managers trade the accounts but have no access to the investor’s account balance
+2. Money managers trade the accounts but cannot access the investor’s account balance.

-(4) Investors have the ability to monitor in real-time their managed accounts, including profits, losses, account balance, and all open and closed trades.
+4. Investors can monitor their managed accounts in real time, including profits, losses, balance, and all open and closed trades.

-(5) According to the agreement (LPOA) between the investor and the manager, investors may have or have not the chance to put their own trades on a managed account.
-More information about the LPOA agreement is below.
+5. Depending on the agreement (LPOA) between investor and manager, investors may have the option to place their own trades on the managed account.
+More details on the LPOA agreement follow.

 LPOA (Limited Power of Attorney Agreement)

-An LPOA allows any person to designate someone else in order to manage specific financial activities on his behalf.
-The LPOA describes the legal framework in which the agreement between the two parties will take place.
-The document also describes the success fees of the money manager, as follows:
+An LPOA allows one person to authorize another to manage specific financial activities on their behalf.
+It establishes the legal framework for the agreement between the parties and outlines the money manager’s success fees, as described below:

 • Management Fee: …………….. % per ……………..